KhoiNg/Bank-Manager-Winforms/README.md

 # Bank-Management-Program
-This is a Window Form application to stimulate real world bank account control.
+This is a Window Form application to simulate real world bank account control.
 It allows you to insert, delete, view, summary your account activity, and import it into different formats.

 	Technology: WinForms, C#, Local Data Management